pendyalasyam/systemdesign/README.md

 ![image](https://github.com/user-attachments/assets/4729c6fd-7ae8-4915-a970-cbcf875edc01)

 To be able to be resolved by DNS, our website should be registered to DNS using DNS registars like GoDaddy, Namecheap, Google Domains, or Bluehost.
-Like calling some website with some data, we can not simply contact DNS TLD servers and put our website name there.
-If we are given a chance, I can name website as google.com.
+DNS doesnt provide any access to users to be able add/remove DNS records as and when they want to do so.
+All DNS registrations should go through theses registars only.
+Registars perform KYC.
+KYC is important because, if Registars are not there and KYC is not done

+* one malicious user can impersonate another website just by changing one or two letters and registering to DNS.
+When users reach to this malicious website because of some small typo, this malicious site can do bad things like credentials stealing/presenting users with incorrect information, etc., In such cases, what can legitimate business owner can do?
+No one to reach out right?

+So, in order to prevent these kind of scenarios DNS delegated domain registartion work to registars and registars do the KYC properly and when things go wrong like above case they will involve into the issue and resolve the conflicts.
+Registars follow strict privacy rules as well and so they dont share information they collected during KYC until it is very necessary.